Mobile multi-modal mobility guide

 The project m4guide aims to develop and test a seamless travel, information and navigation system for standard smartphones.
 Pilot test areas are in Berlin-Mitte and in the administrative district of the city of Soest (North-Rhine Westphalia).

-Until now, there exists no seamless navigation system for the 145,500 sightless and 1,200,000 partially sighted persons in Germany which include all means of transportation, geolocates precisely and delivers real-time information.
+Until now, there exists no seamless navigation system for the 145,500 sightless and 1,200,000 partially sighted persons in Germany which includes all means of transportation, geolocates precisely and delivers real-time information.
 A navigation system for sightless and partially sighted persons can also be used by any other group of people.